 Originally, this type of preservation was done with tin cans, thus the term, “canning” versus “jarring”.
 The Mason jar was introduced in 1858.

-There are two types of home canning – water bath canning and pressure canning.
+There are three types of home canning – water bath canning. steam canning and pressure canning.

 Water Bath Canning

 Use water bath canning for canning high acid foods (foods that have a pH of 4.6 or lower).
 This includes:

 - Most soft spreads